18F/unit-testing-node/_pages/components/middleware.md

     });
 ```

-There's no need to check all of the same assertions as before; we've already
+There's no need to check all of the same assertions as before; you've already
 got a thorough test for the success case.
 Repeating the same assertions time
 and again in different tests that exercise the same code paths is clutter that
 reduces the utility of the suite.

-However, we do want to validate an "already in progress" log message.
-Let's
+However, you do want to validate an "already in progress" log message.
+Run the
-run the test and make sure it fails:
+test and make sure it fails:

 ```sh
 $ npm test -- --grep ' execute '